-02.02 provided for prompt detection of leakage for10 CFR 20.1406(a).
+02.02 Verify mechanisms and methods are provided for the prompt detection of leakage for compliance with 10 CFR 20.1406(a).

-:
+Inspection Guidance:

 Evaluate how the licensee’s programs and procedures describing prompt detection of leakage are implemented.
-Select at least monitoring locations.
-The licensee’s program and procedures describe the processes used to establish the monitoring and routine surveillance methods and frequencies for accessible portions of SSCs containing radioactive material where the failure of a single barrier could result in inadvertent or unintentional contamination of ground water or native soil.
+Select at least two SSCs and their associated monitoring locations.
+The licensee’s programs and procedures should fully describe the processes used to establish the monitoring and routine surveillance methods and frequencies for accessible portions of SSCs containing radioactive material where the failure of a single barrier could result in inadvertent or unintentional contamination of ground water or native soil.
 For each of the identified SSCs, the licensee’s program identifies the acceptable monitoring methods and the associated required monitoring frequencies.

-Evaluate how the licensee’s programs and procedures describing the on-site ground water monitoring program ensure timely detection of inadvertent radiological releases to ground.
-The licensee’s programs and procedures describe the processes for using hydrology and geology studies to establish the locations and characteristics of ground water monitoring wells located within the site boundary.
+Evaluate how the licensee’s programs and procedures describing the on-site ground water monitoring program will ensure timely detection of inadvertent radiological releases to ground water.
+The licensee’s programs and procedures should describe the processes for using hydrology and geology studies to establish the locations and characteristics of ground water monitoring wells located within the site boundary.
 The licensee processes describe the criteria used for establishing when and where monitoring wells around SSCs with the highest potential for inadvertent releases will be provided.

-Evaluate how the licensee’s programs and procedures for performing sampling and analysis of ground water and soil are implemented. analyses such as gamma spectroscopy, liquid scintillation, difficult-to-detect nuclides, and where applicable, chemical species. nalytical protocols, sampling frequencies, analytical sensitivity levels, requirements for split sampling, and sample preservation.
-Processes established for screening and review of analytical data, including the treatment of outlier data, false negative positive results .
+Evaluate how the licensee’s programs and procedures for performing sampling and analysis of ground water and soil are implemented.
+Specific analyses such as gamma spectroscopy, liquid scintillation, difficult-to-detect nuclides, and where applicable, chemical species should be identified.
+Analytical protocols, sampling frequencies, sample matrices (e.g., water, soil), analytical sensitivity levels, requirements for split sampling, and sample preservation should be identified and defined.
+Processes should be established for screening and review of analytical data, including the treatment of outlier data, false negative or positive results and laboratory program bases documents (e.g., MARLAP) should also be identified.

-Evaluate how the licensee’s programs and procedures
+Evaluate how the licensee’s programs and procedures describe the methods for adding or removing monitoring points, including those that are part of the Radiological Environmental Monitoring Program (REMP).

 Evaluate how the licensee’s programs and procedures implement periodic reviews of the long-term ground water program.

-The licensee’s program and procedures describe the processes used to establish the type and frequency of reviews of the ground water monitoring program, the methods for establishing or removing review elements, documenting the results of reviews, and processes for rectifying identified deficiencies.
+The licensee’s program and procedures should describe the processes used to establish the type and frequency of reviews of the ground water monitoring program, the methods for establishing or removing review elements, for documenting the results of reviews, and processes for rectifying identified deficiencies.

 f.
 Evaluate how the licensee’s programs and procedures describe the preventive maintenance requirements for monitoring wells.
 Where available, examine the preventive maintenance requirements for at least two different sample monitoring wells.

+Inspection Requirement:

 02.03 Determine the status of the programs provided for minimizing the potential release of radioactive material from undetected leaks, for 10 CFR 20.1406(a).

+Inspection Guidance:

 Evaluate how the licensee’s programs and procedures describing the methods to be used to identify hard-to-detect leaks are implemented.
 Where available, examine the monitoring methods for at least two inaccessible areas where low-volume high-activity concentration may exist.